-- In the 1st phase voice calls, SMS, and partnering messaging apps will be enabled with this service.
+- In the 1st phase, voice calls, SMS, and partnering messaging apps will be enabled with this service.

-- Existing phones without any software or hardware updates will be able to connect to this service (they already are familiar with this spectrum).
+- Existing phones without any software or hardware updates will be able to connect to this service (they are already familiar with this spectrum).